-The tax benefits arising from previously unrecognized deferred tax assets were recognized during the year as a result of acquisition in the amount of AZN 27,039.
+The tax benefits arising from previously unrecognized deferred tax assets were recognized during 2014 as a result of acquisition in the amount of AZN 29,417.

 Differences between IFRS and applicable domestic tax regulations give rise to temporary differences between the carrying amount of assets and liabilities for financial reporting purposes and their tax bases.
 The tax effect of the movements in these temporary differences is detailed below: